 Most parts of the UK aren’t known to be particularly susceptible to a white Christmas, but that doesn’t eliminate the possibility.
 Snowfall has the potential to really throw a spanner in the works when it comes to construction.

 Snow removal can be timely, and it also puts your plant equipment out of commission for the job at hand whilst you’re busy trying to heave the snow out of the way.
 Also, every time it snows the site will need to be completely cleared.
 Everything from driveways needed for deliveries, walkways for workers and scaffolding needs to be cleared of snow for the day’s work.
 You may opt to simply halt construction for a few days if the snow looks like it will only be temporary, but if it looks like it might be sticking around for a while you may have to factor in the time and money needed to shovel it out of the way at the start of each day.

 With daylight disappearing so much earlier in winter, your employees are not likely to get as much work done during these months as they might in the summer; there just aren’t enough daylight hours to work with.
 The lack of daylight hours is something that needs to be taken into consideration when you’re planning and scheduling the completion of a project.
 Your project will inevitably move more slowly during the winter months.

 At AE Faulks, we can supply quality plant equipment to hire for your next big project.
 Everything from dozers to excavators are available to hire from us, and all of our equipment is well-maintained and rigorously tested.
 Safety is at the forefront of everything we do, and all of our equipment is equipped with advanced safety features, such as our high-visibility painted handrails on our excavators to reduce the potential for slips and falls.
-If you’re looking for plant hire in Birmingham, contact AE Faulks today.
+If you’re looking for plant hire in Birmingham or other areas in the East and West Midlands, contact AE Faulks today.